 - The current annual investment allowance is £250,000.

-Under these rules, you can spend up to £250,000 on business-related expenses during the relevant period, and offset this spending against your income tax bill.
+Under these rules, you will be able to spend up to £500,000 on business-related expenses during the relevant period, and offset this spending against your income tax bill.
 For example:

 - You spend £20,000 machinery for your business